dieterich-lab/scimodom/server/docs/source/database.rst

 How important it is to "stick" to that?
 Can we have *e.g.* a given Ensembl annotation/version for a given organism, and use this?
 With the current model, we only need annotations to classify the data into regions, and assign gene names.
 How do we do this?
 We could use Ensembl tables, add genomic information at upload, to avoid performing operations in queries, ... ?

+Download
+^^^^^^^^

+The data can be download back to bedRMod format, but it is unclear how to handle header information when *e.g.* query results include records from different studies, incl. different organisms/assemblies/annotations, *etc.*.

+If downloading a single dataset *e.g.* corresponding to one original bedRMod file, the data is converted back to bedRMod format.
+The header is re-written using standad nomenclature if available.
+If the data is marked as lifted, the lifted data is written to file (we do not keep the orginal data), but a note is added to the header.
+The rationale is the following: data downloaded from the DB is that from the DB, and not that from the publication, *etc.*.
+If the DB is usign a certain assembly version, the the data downloaded will be of that assembly.

 .. _data_setup: